johndatiles/gatsby-starter-lumen-johndatiles/content/posts/Why-I'm-Starting-a-Blog.md

 ## 6. Share Ideas
 With a blog I can write about ideas and thoughts I think are worth sharing.

-Topics include IVF, books I’ve read, engineering, project management strategies I use at work, life in Hawaii, coding, productivity, and the list goes on.
+Topics include books I’ve read, project management strategies I use at work, Hawaii, coding, productivity, and the list goes on.

 It’s a way to connect and hopefully provide value to others from my small corner of the internet.